nasa/cumulus-orca/website/docs/developer/deployment-guide/creating-orca-glacier-bucket.md

 #### Bucket Names(s):

 This is the name of the ORCA archive bucket created in the Disaster Recover OU.
-Below is an example name of an ORCA archive bucket.
+Below is an example name of an ORCA archive bucket and ORCA report bucket.

 > sandbox-orca-glacier-archive
+> sandbox-orca-reports

 #### Policy:

 The policy section is the JSON policy requested for the ORCA archive bucket in the Disaster Recovery OU.
-The policy shown below can be used with some minor modifications.
+The policy shown below can be used with some minor modifications, which will be detailed below.

 ```json
 {